 [DocPanel] What does a liver ultrasound scan show?

-[Dr. McComb] Ultrasound is excellent both at showing normal anatomy and the presence of abnormalities in the liver.
+Ultrasound is excellent at showing normal anatomy and the presence of abnormalities in the liver.
 It is particularly excellent for differentiating cysts from solid masses.
 Simple cysts have a thin wall and contain fluid, which shows up as a darker center than solid masses have on ultrasound.
 Complex cysts may have associated lumps (nodules), calcifications, or multiple tissue bands.
 Solid masses can even be evaluated for blood flow by a technique called Doppler ultrasound, and cystic areas within masses can be distinguished from the solid parts.

-Ultrasound can also evaluate diffuse liver disease, such as fatty liver, hepatitis, and cirrhosis.
+Ultrasound can also evaluate diffuse liver diseases, such as fatty liver, hepatitis, and cirrhosis.
 For example, a fatty liver (steatosis) is typically brighter (more “echogenic” or “hyperechoic”) on a liver ultrasound than normal liver, while hepatitis may be less bright (“hypoechoic”).
 A cirrhotic liver often looks shrunken and lumpy.
 A special technique called elastography can be added to an ultrasound study to help measure the elasticity of the liver and assess the severity of fibrosis.

 Dilated bile ducts and any fluid near the liver (ascites, fluid collections) will also typically show up on a liver ultrasound.
 Other organs, including the gallbladder, right kidney, and at least a portion of the pancreas are often seen as well.

 [DocPanel] Can a liver ultrasound detect liver cancer?